Pitfall 3D: Beyond the Jungle

-Pitfall 3D: Beyond the Jungle is a platform game developed by Activision's internal Console Development Group and published by Activision in 1998 for the PlayStation and by Crave Entertainment for the Game Boy Color known as Pitfall: Beyond the Jungle in 1998.
-The game is part of the Pitfall series, following the 1994 installment Pitfall: The Mayan Adventure.
-It was first unveiled in 1996, when 3D platform gaming was still in its infancy, making designing the game a challenge.
-The PlayStation version development team included staff from the Virtua Fighter series, which was a pioneer in 3D gaming, but personnel changes led to Pitfall 3D being repeatedly delayed, and upon release critics sharply disagreed over whether it was a successful effort at bringing Pitfall into 3D.
+Pitfall 3D: Beyond the Jungle is a 1998 platform video game developed by Activision's internal Console Development Group and published by Activision for the PlayStation.
+It is the fifth entry in the Pitfall series, following the 1994 installment Pitfall: The Mayan Adventure.
+It was first unveiled in 1996, when 3D platform gaming was still in its infancy, making designing the game difficult.

+The development team for the PlayStation version included staff from the Virtua Fighter series, which was a pioneer in 3D gaming, but personnel changes led to Pitfall 3D being repeatedly delayed.
+It received mixed reviews upon release, being praised for its combat and exploration, but criticized for its camera; critics sharply disagreed over whether it was a successful effort at bringing Pitfall into 3D.

 Gameplay

 Just as in its predecessor Pitfall: The Mayan Adventure, the original Pitfall! for the Atari 2600 is available as an Easter Egg.
 Unlike The Mayan Adventure, however, the game is set in a 3D environment which allows the player character to move in any direction.
 The player character also has a much wider range of attacks, some of which must be acquired through item pick-ups.